Homeschool Family Support

 - All general homeschooling questions and concerns answered regardless of district of residence

 - Individual support and guidance with curriculum, high school planning, and transcript writing

 - Parent support times held throughout the year at local libraries

 - Available to speak to groups and organizations

-- An opportunity for homeschool students to take the Iowa Test of Basic Skills (ITBS) in Spring
+- Take the Iowa Test of Basic Skills (ITBS) in Spring

 Homeschool Notice of Intent